When Should You Hand in Your Notice? A Full Guide to Resigning

 Give the Right Notice:

-Your notice period should be found in your contract of employment, so make sure to check this before writing your resignation letter and use this to calculate the correct date.
+Your notice period should be found in your contract of employment, make sure to check this before writing your resignation letter and use this to calculate the correct date.
 In most cases, you will be expected to work your full notice period, so make sure these dates align with starting your new role.

 Timing: